slint-ui/slint/api/cpp/docs/generated_code.md

 ## Global Singletons

-In `.slint` files it is possible to declare [singletons that are globally available](markdown/langref.md#global-singletons).
-You can access them from to your C++ code by exporting them and using the `global()` getter function in the C++ class generated for your entry component.
-Each global singleton creates a class that has getter/setter functions for properties and callbacks, similar to API that's created for your `.slint` component, as demonstrated in the previous section.
+You can declare [globally available singletons](../slint/globals.html) in your `.slint` files.
+If exported, these singletons are available via the `global()` getter function on the generated C++ class.
+Each global singleton maps to a class iwith getter/setter functions for properties and callbacks, similar to API that's created for your `.slint` component.

 For example the following `.slint` markup defines a global `Logic` singleton that's also exported: